FastyBird/viera-connector/docs/Home.md

 # Devices Discovery

-The Panasonic Viera connector includes a built-in feature for automatic device discovery.
+The Panasonic Viera connector includes a built-in feature for automatic televisions discovery.
 This feature can be triggered manually through a console command or from the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface.

 ## Manual Console Command